Highlights of 2015: A Dash of Sanity

 Most Viewed: German Chocolate Cake Cookies

 My grandpa if still here would be super proud of this.
-He loved German Chocolate Cake and anything and everything that I make in regards to German Chocolate Cake is inspired by him and his constant encouragement of my cooking, even when it was terrible.
-I should mention this is my husbands favorite dessert!
+He loved German Chocolate Cake and anything and everything that I make in regards to German Chocolate Cake are inspired by him and his constant encouragement of my cooking, even when it was terrible.
+I should mention this is my husband’s favorite dessert!

 2015 Post Most Viewed: Chicken Pot Pie Soup

 I love this soup.
-Hate the photos in this post, well hate is a strong work but really dislike.
+Hate the photos in this post, well hate is a strong word, but really dislike.
 But viewers love the recipe.
-Need something for a cold day or craving some comfort food this one is a must try.
+Need something for a cold day or craving some comfort food this one is a must-try.
 This recipe was inspired by a dear friend Zora.
 She shared her secret ingredient with me that makes this soup so amazing, come over and check out what it is.

 Most Featured on Social Media: Fudge Brownie No-Bake Cheesecake

-Okay, okay now this is one of my top post, ever.
+Okay, okay now this is one of my top posts, ever.
 And also the post I get the most comments on.
 Why?
-Well you have to bake a brownie.
+Well, you have to bake the brownie.
 So when I named this recipe, I was meaning the cheesecake part is no-bake, not that the entire thing was no-bake.
-But I could see how the name was mis-leading and lesson learned.
-I then revised my post, when my friend Sarah from High Heels and Grills suggested I tell them to buy and brownie to make this dessert.
+But I could see how the name was misleading and lesson learned.
+I then revised my post, when my friend Sarah from High Heels and Grills suggested I tell them to buy and a brownie to make this dessert.
 I did and since then no rude or mean comments.
 Phew.
-Thanks Sarah!
+Thanks, Sarah!

 Favorite Starbucks Inspired Post: Copycat Starbucks Flourless Chocolate Chewy Cookies

-Madden, 8 years always request my Baked Red Velvet Donut Holes.
-And I am not kidding anytime I ask what they want me to make whether it is for breakfast, lunch, dinner or dessert he says “those red donut holes.”
+Madden, 8 years always requests my Baked Red Velvet Donut Holes.
+And I am not kidding, anytime I ask what they want me to make whether it is for breakfast, lunch, dinner, or dessert he says “those red donut holes.”

-Jordan, 10 years & Jersey, 7 years love and constantly request an old favorite my Banana Split Cupcakes – they love those and while they are super cute and delicious.
+Jordan, 10 years, & Jersey, 7 years, love and constantly request an old favorite, my Banana Split Cupcakes – they love those and while they are super cute and delicious.
 I just hate making them, don’t ask me why.
-Honestly I don’t know, but it must have been something from that day that causes the resistance….so these are real treat when I do make them.
+Honestly, I don’t know, but it must have been something from that day that causes the resistance….so these are a real treat when I do make them.
 And maybe that is why they are so special.